 - Intensive English: Up to 20 hours weekly (Grammar, Listening/Speaking, Reading & Writing)

 - Small, personalized class sizes

-- Emphasis on using Corpus-based materials and those incorporating the Academic Word List (ACL) to facilitate the acquisition of grammar and vocabulary essential for proficient communication and success in both academic and professional settings.
+- Emphases include incorporating Corpus-based materials and the Academic Word List (AWL) to facilitate the acquisition of grammar and vocabulary essential for proficient communication and success in both academic and professional settings.

 - Writing Emphasis: Good writing is essential to learning.
 Across the disciplines, scholars, teachers, and students write to explore ideas, uncover nuances of thought, and advance knowledge.
 Writing is not only a medium through which we communicate and persuade; it is also a means for expanding our capacities to think clearly.